oroinc/documentation/commerce/user_guide/orders/create_new.rst

 4. In the **Line Items** section, provide the following information:

    a) **Product**: Add products to the order by clicking **+Add Product**.
-Use the dropdown to select a product.
+Use the drop-down to select a product.
 Alternatively, begin typing in the name of the product to narrow down your search.
 To see a list of all the products, click |IcBars|.
    b) **Quantity**: Enter product quantity.
-   c) **Warehouse**: Choose a warehouse from the dropdown, or click |IcBars| to see a list of all warehouses.
+   c) **Warehouse**: Choose a warehouse from the drop-down, or click |IcBars| to see a list of all warehouses.
    d) **Price**: Enter the price for the product, or click |IcBars| to select the price from the list.
    e) **Ship by**: If required, choose a date that the order must be shipped by at the customer’s request.
    f) **Add Notes**: Click the *add notes* link if you would like to add a note about the item.